ICT4LT Module

 Take a Hot Potatoes test on Computer Aided Assessment by clicking here: CAATest.htm.
 The answers can all be found in Module 4.1!

 It takes many hours of study and practice to acquire a reasonable level of proficiency in a foreign language.
 This represents a substantial investment for any organisation considering the selection of people for language training.
 It would therefore be useful to predict with reasonable accuracy to what extent an individual who had never studied a language before would benefit from attending a language course.
 Businesses often underestimate how long it takes to acquire a reasonable level of proficiency in a foreign language.
-The Council of Europe has calculated, for example, that it requires 180-200 learning hours to achieve Waystage (A2) level and 375-400 hours to achieve Threshold (B1) level with the Common European Framework of Reference (CEFR) for Languages scheme, Threshold level being the level at which the learner begins to communicate with a certain degree of confidence.
-See Section 2.2 for more information on the CEFR.
+The Council of Europe has calculated, for example, that it requires 180-200 learning hours to achieve Waystage (A2) level and 350-400 hours to achieve Threshold (B1) level with the Common European Framework of Reference for Languages scheme, Threshold level being the level at which the learner begins to communicate with a certain degree of confidence.
+See Section 2.2.

 It can take a lot longer to reach an operational level for a particular profession.
 Airline pilots have to be able to communicate in English, and other staff employed in the airline industries are expected to be be proficient in foreign languages.
 An international railway operator requires its English-speaking train drivers to follow a 600-hour course (plus homework) in French to get them from scratch to operational level.
 The training includes a 3-week residential course in France.
 An important factor to bear in mind here is the safety factor.
 A driver who misunderstands an instruction in French while he is driving a train at 300 kilometres per hour is simply not acceptable as a member of the profession.
 Language tests in such professions are therefore rigorous, and it would obviously be useful to predict individuals' aptitude for learning a foreign language before sending them off to follow an expensive course.